technomancy/leiningen/TUTORIAL.md

 Contrib, make sure that version matches the Clojure version.

-If you've got a simple pure-clojure project, you will be fine with the default of depending only on Clojure and Contrib, but otherwise you'll need to list other dependencies.
+If you've got a simple pure-clojure project, you will be fine with the default of depending only on Clojure, but otherwise you'll need to list other dependencies.

 ## Dependencies